-It has been shown and reported that fitting in-cab cameras has a strong positive effect on driver behaviour, eliminating the bad habits that can cause accidents and therefore making the fleet safer.
+It has been shown and reported that fitting in-cab cameras has a strong positive effect on driver behavior, eliminating the bad habits that can cause accidents and therefore making the fleet safer.
 BUT…despite all these benefits, drivers and unions often perceive the use of in-cab cameras as negative because they have been used in the past, by unscrupulous business owners, as a way to exploit drivers.
 They have also been seen as an invasion of privacy; particularly for long-distance drivers who effectively ‘live’ in the cab during their downtime on these long trips.

 If you wish to install in-cab cameras, you must therefore be aware of the negative perception and work to overcome the fear and stay within the requirements of the law.
 Here are 5 things to do: